nrajkatil/evaluator/README.md

 which should output
 ````
 url	title
-null	Men's Monkey Man/2™ Jacket
+test.html	Men's Monkey Man/2™ Jacket
 ````

+The raw_html option can also handle a directory as its 2nd argument.
+In this case, the evaluator processes all the files in the directory using the same template file (3rd argument).
+Results are shown one file per line.
+The file name is shown in the first position (url column).

-Note that the HTML contents of each URL are cached on disk, in the folder specified by the 3rd parameter (~/HTMLCacheDir).
+Note that the HTML contents of each URL are cached on disk, in the folder specified by the next parameter (~/HTMLCacheDir).
 When the above command is repeated, the execution is noticeably faster, because of the cache hit.
+However, this does not apply to raw_html queries.